 A: No. BYU does not grant credit to students who do not have a BYU transcript before taking the exam.
 You need to make sure that your college or university will accept the credits and put them on your transcript at the school you are attending, before you take the exam.

 Q: How long does it take to get my results?

 A: You will receive an email, with your unofficial scores, as soon as you’re done taking the test.
 Your score will be divided into “101/102,” which is the beginning section, and “201,” which is the intermediate section.
 Then it will say “pass” or “fail” depending on whether you passed or failed each section.
+If it says “101/102 Pass and 201 Pass” that means that you passed the whole test and are eligible to receive 12 credits (as long as the school you’re attending agrees and will put the credits on your transcript there).
 Your official score report will be sent to you and to your school by regular U.S. mail.
 The time it takes to receive your scores depends on where you live, but is usually less than seven business days.

 Q: If I don’t have you send my results to my school when I register, can I have them sent later?

 A: Yes, just send us a request at firstname.lastname@example.org when you’re ready to send your scores somewhere else.
 FYI – we keep your scores on file forever.
 If you ever need your scores sent to a different school, send us an email including the name and address of the person the scores are going to, and we will send them by regular mail.
 If your school will accept an email, we can send your scores through email; it’s quicker, but not all schools accept emailed test scores (check with your school).
 There is no fee for sending scores by email or regular mail.

 Q: If I register, and then find out that I don’t need to take the test, can I get a refund?